Nomenclature

 Collection Timing

-Based on 10 years of seed collection records made by the BLM Seeds of Success (SOS) field crews, wildland seed was collected at an earliest date of June 17, 2011 from a 3,098-ft (944 m) elevation, recently burned shrubland site in Mohave County, Arizona.
-The latest collection date of November 7, 2012 was made in a wet meadow of unknown elevation in Boulder County, Colorado.
-The most common collection dates were in September and October (USDI BLM SOS 2017).
-On the western side of the Cascades, seed can be collected as early as the end of August and in Ontario, Oregon, collections can still be made in mid-October.
+Wildland seed collections of hoary tansyaster are most commonly made in late summer or early fall (USDI BLM SOS 2017, 2024).
+The BLM Seeds of Success (SOS) project provides records from 113 seed collections made from 2003 to 2022 in Washington (1), Wyoming (2), Colorado (5), New Mexico (5), California (7), Arizona (8), Oregon (15), Nevada (15), Idaho (21), and Utah (34).
+Seed was harvested most often in September (47) and October (37), but collections were also made in June (3), July (2), August (21), and November (3).
+Seed was collected at an earliest date of June 9, 2017 in Yavapai County, Arizona, at 4,077 ft (1,243 m) elevation.
+The latest collection date was November 9, 2015 in Santa Cruz County, Arizona, at 4,030 ft (13,222 m) elevation.
+In the single year with the most collections made (29 in 2018), the earliest harvest date was July 13 in Millard County, Utah, at 4,882 ft (1,488 m) and the latest was November 4 in Coconino County, Arizona, 4,801 ft (1,463 m).
+The majority of collection sites were revisited for additional harvests over time (USDI BLM SOS 2017, 2024).
+On the western side of the Cascades, seed can be collected as early as the end of August, and in Ontario, Oregon, collections can still be made in mid-October.
 These populations are thought to represent different hoary tansyaster varieties.
 The collection window lasts about 4 weeks.
 There are typically two to six ripe seed heads/plant near the beginning of the collection season, and this number increases a little as the collection season continues (B. Youtie, Eastern Oregon Stewardship Services [EOSS], personal communication, September 2017).

 Collection Methods